 True eloquence often requires courage.
 The Warrior speaks truths that others avoid.
 He names what's happening in the room.
 He says the thing everyone is thinking but no one is saying.

-This is not aggression but service.
-The group often needs someone to speak what's true.
+This is not aggression but a kind of service.
+Someone has to say it.
 The Warrior's eloquence makes him willing to be that person.
-He takes the risk of speaking when speaking is needed.
+He accepts the cost of speaking when speaking is needed.

 He can say "no" clearly.
 He can give difficult feedback.
-He can speak his position in conflict.
+He can speak his position in conflict without flinching.
 His eloquence gives him the precision to do this without unnecessary damage.

 Cultivating Eloquence